dmbarbour/glas/docs/GlasApps.md

 A viable effects API:

-* `sys.ffi.open(Hint) : FFI` - Returns a linear reference to a new FFI thread with an initially empty namespace.
-The Hint may guide sharing of processes, location in a distributed runtime, and other configuration options.
+* `sys.ffi.open(Hint) : FFI` - Returns a linear reference to a new FFI thread.
+The Hint may guide sharing of processes, location in a distributed runtime, redirection of standard output and error streams, and other configurable options.
+The thread's initial namespace may include a few built-in functions and configured properties.
+Initial status is 'busy' - open is effectively the first command.
 * `sys.ffi.load(FFI, SharedObject, Functions) : FFI` - Adds functions from a referenced ".so" or ".dll" file to the FFI thread's namespace.
 The Functions argument should describe aliases, types, and calling conventions to support integration.
 * `sys.ffi.fork(FFI) : (FFI, FFI)` - Splits a stream of FFI operations and clones the FFI thread.
 The thread namespace is copied and will evolve independently based on future commands, but the process heap and global variables are shared between threads.
 * `sys.ffi.eval(FFI, Script) : FFI` - Run a simple procedure in context of the thread's namespace.
 The Script can read and write variables, call FFI functions, and supports simple conditionals and loops.
+* `sys.ffi.define(FFI, Name, Script) : FFI` - For performance, we might define functions for reuse within the FFI context.
 * `sys.ffi.store(FFI, Name, Type, Value) : FFI` - inject data into a thread's namespace.
 The type indicates how the value is translated, e.g. rational to floating point.
 Deleting a name might be expressed as storing a void type.
 * `sys.ffi.fetch(FFI, Name, Type) : (FFI, Value)` - extract data of known type from the thread's namespace.
 This will wait for the FFI thread to settle, i.e. it diverges while Status is 'busy'.
 We can fetch from a failed thread.
 * `sys.ffi.status(FFI) : (FFI, Status)` - query whether the FFI thread is busy, halted in a failure state, or awaiting commands.
-Some details of the failure state or busy status might also be available.
+Limited details of failure cause or busy status (e.g. how many steps behind) might be available.
-* `sys.ffi.close(FFI) : unit` - release FFI.
-If we close all FFI associated with a process, we can kill that process.
+* `sys.ffi.close(FFI) : unit` - release the FFI, allowing for cleanup.
+This won't kill the process.
+To kill the process, a built-in function or loaded function might supply an 'exit()'.

-This API incurs moderate overhead per operation for transactions and serialization.
+This API incurs moderate overhead per operation for transactions, serialization, and processing of scripts.
 This is negligible for long-running or infrequent operations, but swiftly adds up for short operations at high-frequencies.
-Performance can be mitigated by constructing a long-running loop within the FFI process and interacting with it through the heap.
+Performance can be mitigated by pushing more code to the FFI process.
+If necessary, users might construct a loop within the FFI process that is controlled asynchronously through the heap.

-*Note:* For portability and security, the Hint and SharedObject types should be translated by the user configuration.
+*Note:* The Hint, SharedObject, Script, etc. types may be runtime specific.
+We may be relying on configuration-provided adapters for portability!

 ## Background Eval